 The Raymond School District considers field trips integral to the student's learning experience.
-Students and their families must have completed their annual school registration process and have a signed permission slip to attend all field trips.
+Students must have a signed permission slip to attend all field trips.
+Students will not be able to attend a field trip without fully completing or updating, and submitting, student registration information in PowerSchool.
 Students are expected to be on their best behavior and to follow all school regulations regarding dress and conduct.
 Any misconduct may result in the loss of field trip privileges for the remainder of the school year and any further disciplinary action as deemed appropriate by administration.